-Mr. Dybwad is available to answer inquiries from the Court and keeps in regular contact with Ninth Circuit Appellate Commissioner Peter L. Shaw.
-In addition, he troubleshoots for Panel members with the courts and federal agencies and otherwise is available to help resolve problems that arise in the course of their representation of their clients.
+Ms. Farrand is available to answer inquiries from the Court and keeps in regular contact with the Ninth Circuit Appellate Commissioner In addition, she troubleshoots for Panel members with the courts and federal agencies and otherwise is available to help resolve problems that arise in the course of their representation of their clients.